IFCA-Advanced-Computing/cstate/content/issues/2025-02-13-ampliacion-de-potencia-del-cpd-datacenter-power-upgrade.md

 ---
 **\[ Update Feb 25, 05:30 p.m.]**

-**After several unforeseen events in the power supply intervention, the stimated datetime for system power-on will be tomorrow afternoon instead of the morning as was expected.**
+**After several unforeseen events in the power supply intervention, the estimated datetime for system power-on will be Feb 26th afternoon instead of the morning as it was expected.**

 \[English version below]\
 \